-

 If the citizens of cities wanted, we could help fund larger scientific enterprises, not only on subjects that directly impact cities, but also which help to fuel curiosity and imagination.
 Perhaps offering additional funds to NASA, providing research grants for general science studies, or funding research into innovative new technologies.

 Since the citizens of this newly established government are generally more accepting of government in general, it could be an opportunity to find innovative new ways working together for the common good.
-We could create better systems for determining representatives, providing transparency, and using technology to create a bettery system of government.
+We could create better systems for determining representatives, providing transparency, and using technology to create a better system of government.

 I suspect there are other issues that could benefit from a unified approach, including healthcare, homelessness, and home affordability.